UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-using-r-packages.md

 ## Understanding a packages DESCRIPTION file

 A `DESCRIPTION` file is included with every R package.
 This forms the basis of the package's page on CRAN.
 Many of the fields in the file will be self explanatory.
 The _Depends_ and _Imports_ fields list packages and software that the package depends on (this will invariably include R iteself).
 When we install a package thse dependencies will be installed automatically.  _Suggests:_ lists package that, although not required for the basic operation of the package, will enhance it.
 These are not installed automatically.
 If the package has a homepage, it will be listed under the _URL_ field.
-The _reverse depend s_, _reverse imports_ and _reverse suggests_ fields list packages that depend on the package.
+The _reverse depends_, _reverse imports_ and _reverse suggests_ fields list packages that depend on the package; packages that are trusted by other packages are likely to be of good quality.

 > ## Citing R and R packages